How I recovered from Knee Sports Injury without listening to doctors!

 This cycle of tennis play, injury, rest/recovery went for almost 12-18 months.
 Initially injury & rest period used to be 1-2 weeks in quarter of year but slowly injury and rest period started occupying majority of quarter.
 From my personal and first hand understanding of how body changes with age, I realised few things.
 Firstly, we need to accept natural aging process and respect it.
 We no longer could do all the body calisthenics that we could do in our teens or in our 20s.
 Secondly, our mind and body needs continuous nurturing.
 This nurturing could be in form of counselling when we are in 20s, in our 30s/40s it may be in form of healthy lifestyle, proper rest, diet etc. Thirdly, it is difficult but not impossible to recover from serious sports injuries and resume physically active lifestyle.

-I experiences these points first hand when I started facing Knee Pain after my tennis game.
+I experienced these points first hand when I started facing Knee Pain after my tennis game.
 Possibly one of the best tennis match where i won the 1st set 6-0 but when to loose the 2nd set 7-6 in tie break (tie break score 10-8)!
 On the day of the match, I didnt feel anything but minor niggle and pains in body which I would ascribe as ‘Sweet Pain’.
 Next day morning was impossible where I felt almost an iron rod wedged inside my knee down to calf.
 I could bend my knee with tremendous discomfort and pain.
 And once I could bend my knee, I couldnt straighten it!

 Dont let Back or Joint pain come in pursuit of passion